aaryapatil01/CS4395_Portfolio/README.md

 This is our second assignment.
 We had to analyze text from a file and then create a word guessing game using the top 50 most common nouns from the file.

 You can access my code [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%202/main.py).

+## Portfolio Assignment: WordNet (Assignment 3)
+This is our third assignment.
+We had to use WordNet and SentiWordNet to do analysis on different words and sentences.

+You can access my python notebook [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%203/HLT_WordNet.pdf).